ONSdigital/ras-party/README.md

 # RAS Party

 ## Overview
 This is the RAS Party micro-service.
-See [Confluence] for further information.
+See [Confluence] for further information

-The API is specified [here](./API.md).
+The API is specified [here](./API.md)

 ## Setup
 Install postgresql